top of page

 The Patriots’ Place

-The New England Patriots have been the standard-bearer for the National Football League for the greater part of the 21st century.
-They have won six Super Bowls since 2001 and have played in nine during that span.
-Recent years have seen the team return to the middle of the standings, missing the playoffs in two of the last three seasons.
-Still, this is a far cry from the franchise’s early years when they were one of the league’s most dysfunctional teams, consistently landing at the bottom of the standings and making headlines for all of the wrong reasons.
+The New England Patriots enjoyed an unprecedented run of success over the first two decades of the 21st century.
+They won six Super Bowls and played in nine during that span.
+Recent years have seen the team return to the depths of the NFL standings as the team moves on from the Brady/Belichick dynasty.
+Patriots fans hope this decline does not mimic the franchise’s early years when they were one of the league’s most dysfunctional teams, consistently landing at the bottom of the standings and making headlines for all of the wrong reasons.

-In addition, they were nomads, roaming around Boston and beyond looking for a home.
+The early Patriots were nomads, roaming around Boston and beyond looking for a home.
 Nickerson Field, Harvard Stadium, Fenway Park, and Alumni Stadium all served as home fields during the team’s formative years.
-The Patriots even played home games in Birmingham, AL, and San Diego, CA. When the team built a permanent home, it was the substandard Schaefer/Sullivan/Foxboro Stadium.
+The Patriots even played home games in Birmingham, AL and San Diego, CA. When the team built themselves a permanent home, it was the substandard Schaefer/Sullivan/Foxboro Stadium.
 Rumors of relocation hounded the team for years until Robert Kraft, a longtime fan and season ticket holder, bought the team and stadium in the 90s.

 In 2002 Gillette Stadium, a $325 million privately funded stadium opened right next door to its predecessor.
 The Patriots immediately began to make the area not only a football venue, but an entertainment, dining, and shopping destination.
 In 2006 construction began on Patriot Place, an open-air shopping center located adjacent to the stadium.
 Patriot Place has proven to be so successful that imitators have begun to sprout up at stadiums around the country, and have become almost a standard feature in new stadium designs.

 With an active tailgating scene and dozens of dining choices located just steps from Gillette Stadium’s front door, you may not expect much from the facility’s concessions.
-While Gillette Stadium may come up short on signature food items and high-end options, you will be satisfied with the choices available here should you choose to eat inside the stadium during the game.
+While Gillette Stadium may come up short on signature food items and high-end options, expanding variety and upgrading quality has been a focus in recent years.

 Pepsi products are featured at Gillette Stadium.
 As you may expect, the beer game is strong here, with national brands lining the menu boards alongside dozens of local craft favorites.
 For the most extensive selection of local beers, check out the Taproom or Draft Kings Lounge.